 Whis says, “By the time sensations pass through your five senses to your brain and are then transmitted back to your body, precious time has been lost.
 Ideally what you want is for each part of your body to react, respond and move of its own accord…”

 Want to know how fast that actually is?
-The average time it takes for this to happen is about 20-30 ms to the upper extremity and 35-50 ms to the lower extremity.
-However, if fighters are throwing punches and kicks at faster-than-light (FTL) speeds, 20 ms is too long of a time to dodge.
+The average time it takes for this to happen is about 25-35 ms to the upper extremity and 40-50 ms to the lower extremity.
+However, if fighters are throwing punches and kicks at faster-than-light (FTL) speeds, 20-50 ms is way too long of a time to dodge.

 Therefore, for the sake of the DB verse which is a fantasy, we have to assume that the delay is actually 0 ms!
-That is, the body moves by itself instantly with no input from the brain at all!
+That is, the body moves by itself instantly with no input from the brain or spinal cord at all!
 This is what is colloquially known as "muscle memory".
 In real life, muscles can't store memory.
 It's our brain that stores it but through repetitive action and practice, we react faster which gives the illusion that the body moves on its own.
 If we agree to this, this allows any person regardless of their opponent's strength and speed, to dodge any attack because 0 ms will always be faster as it is instantaneous.
 Therefore, a weaker person like Roshi who in Chapter 39 of the manga was shown to dodge Jiren's punches, was still able to do so.
 Obviously, Roshi wasn't using UI, as Whis said himself, "It's a far cry from UI", but its principles are similar.
-The whole point of Roshi vs Jiren was to demonstrate the utility of UI and show that it's not a power or speed boost.
+The whole point of Roshi vs Jiren was to demonstrate the utility of UI and show that it's not just a power or speed boost, but a way of movement.
 It's a reaction time boost.
 To give you an example, if Jiren and UI Goku were to race each other in a 100 m dash, Jiren should still win because he's still faster in raw speed.
 On the contrary, if Jiren and Goku have to press a button when a light turns from red to green, Goku would press it faster because there's no delay for him to react.
 That is the difference between speed and reaction time.
 Please do not get them mixed up!
+Though again, for the sake of the DB verse, which has already shown us that UI is also a speed and power boost, not just a reaction time boost, in all cases, Goku would also win that race against Jiren.

 Whis has already shown to use ultra instinct when he was sparring with Goku and Vegeta, instinctively dodging and blocking their attacks without even looking at them.
 Beerus in the manga was shown to also do this though he hasn’t fully mastered it.
 Neither Whis nor Beerus had any indication of a transformation or physical changes.
 For Goku, there are distinct physical changes seen like silver eyes and the aura called “heat”.
 Initially, we had thought that these physical changes were a result of absorbing the Spirit Bomb but then they were seen again.
 These physical changes may be exclusive to saiyans or it is the author's way of depicting to the audience that he's using ultra instinct.
-The "heat" can be explained by the fact that ki is energy and kinetic energy is heat.
 Then, as Goku achieved MUI, Beerus stated, "That form, that glow".
 This is when all the Hakaishin stood up.
 It can be assumed then, that MUI does indeed have physical changes with with a unique aura that can be manifested even if a non-Saiyan achieves it.
-We have yet to see Beerus or Whis use MUI.
-All we know is that Angels do possess MUI.
+That is, the full form of UI, does have "That form, that glow", a physical change, so it doesn't mean we have seen Whis or Beerus use their MUIs.

 1. What if two people with MUI fight each other?
 What would be the result?